 Questions we’ve been asked about guarantor personal loans

 How old do you have to be to get a loan from a bank?

 In Australia, you have to be 18 years old to get a loan from a bank.

 What is the difference between a guarantor and a co-borrower?

 If you’re a co-borrower, you are listed on the loan as a borrower and are jointly liable for the debt.
-If you are a guarantor, you are not listed on the loan as a borrower, and you only become responsible for the debt when the borrower defaults on the loan.
+If you are a guarantor, you are not listed on the loan as a borrower, and you only become responsible for the debt if the borrower defaults on the loan.

 Can becoming a guarantor affect my credit report?

 Yes.
 You will have to let future credit providers know that you are a guarantor and if you use any assets you own as a guarantee you may not be able to use them again for your own loans.
 If the borrower defaults on their repayments, the loan will be listed as a default or a non-payment on your credit report.